raghav0612/Movie-Recommendation-Project/README.md

 Dependencies used : 'numpy', 'pandas', 'difflib', 'sklearn', 'cosine_similarity','Tfidvectorier'

 Input: -> Enter the name of the movie.
-Output: -> Recommends you 5 new similar movies based on your input.
+Output: -> Recommends you similar movies based on your input.